 If you’ve ever received a LinkedIn message from a recruiter, the word “mysterious” might spring to mind.
 After all, they’re always so…read-between-the-lines.
-Here are two (very real) snippets recruiters sent from recruiters:
+Here are two recent (and very real) snippets I received from a LinkedIn recruiter:

 I wanted to reach out because I am in search of a freelance copywriter to work for a well-known contemporary apparel brand based in the Southern California.